Join us as we take a look at the development and need for a ministry for children who have special needs and their families.

 Anna Ingle serves as children’s minister for the Highway Church of Christ in Judsonia, Arkansas.
 Her passion and creativity for this ministry was formed from a young age of teaching Bible classes and has carried over into her home as she homeschools her children.
 She is on a mission to help equip families in discipling their children to build a relationship with Jesus and feel welcome and loved as a key part of the body of Christ.

-Bridget Smith is a 2001 Harding University alumna with a B.A. in Special Education, Bridget Smith has dedicated her career to empowerment and inclusion.
-Originally from Columbia, Tennessee, she remained in Searcy after graduation, teaching for 11 years at the Sunshine School and serving as a stay-at-home mother for 6 years.
-She is in her eighth year as Harding’s Director of Disability Services & Educational Access and recently earned an M.S. in Student Affairs in 2024.
-A long-time member of the Highway church of Christ, she shares her life with Jeff, her husband of 25 years, and their children, Zoe, a Harding sophomore, and Lane, a junior at Harding Academy.
+Bridget Smith has dedicated her career to empowerment and inclusion.
+Originally from Columbia, Tennessee, she remained in Searcy after graduating from Harding with a bachelor’s degree in special education in 2001.
+She taught at the Sunshine School for 11 years and served as a stay-at-home mother for six years.
+She is now in her eighth year as director of disability services and educational access at Harding and earned a master’s degree in student affairs in 2024.
+Long-time members of the Highway Church of Christ, she and her husband of 25 years, Jeff, have two children, Zoe and Lane.

 Laura Mulvaney.
-Guided by faith and a deep calling to serve, this Speech-Language Pathologist offers over 15 years of experience in hospital and private practice settings and has spent more than a decade teaching at Harding University, where she is passionate about shaping and mentoring future clinicians with both skill and compassion.
+Guided by faith and a deep calling to serve, Laura Mulvaney is a speech-language pathologist with more than 15 years of experience in hospital and private practice settings.
+For more than a decade, she has taught at Harding, where she is passionate about shaping and mentoring future clinicians with both skill and compassion.